top of page

 The Legal Profession in Jordan (Article 6 – Jordanian Bar Association Law)

 Lawyers in Jordan undergo formal legal education and professional training before being licensed to practice.
+According to Article 6 of the Jordanian Bar Association Law, the legal profession includes:

-1. Representing others to claim and defend rights:
+1. Representing Others to Claim and Defend Rights:

-• Before all courts of all types and levels (except Sharia courts).
+2. Before all courts of all types and levels (except Sharia courts).

-• Before arbitrators, public prosecution departments, administrative bodies, and judicial police.
+3. Before arbitrators, public prosecution departments, administrative bodies, and judicial police.

-• Before all administrative agencies and public and private institutions.
+4. Before all administrative agencies and public and private institutions.

 Registration Requirement (Article 7)

 According to Article 7 of the law, anyone who practices the legal profession in Jordan must have their name registered in the register of practicing lawyers.
+This registration is crucial for maintaining the integrity of the legal profession.

 Conditions for Registration as a Practicing Lawyer in Jordan (Article 8)